 Special advisor to the board, University of Groningen

-- Chair, Supervisory Board, University of Humanistic Studies
+- Chair of the supervisory board of the University of Humanistic Studies

-- Chair of the board, Stichting Socrates (Socrates Foundation)
+- Chair of the board of the Socrates foundation.

 Ms Charlotte Wekker (superintendent)